sommerc/careless/README.md

 ### Troubleshooting and known issues
-* tensorflow 1.13.x does not work yet with current latest csbdeep 0.3.0 release.
+* tensorflow 1.13.x does not work yet with (currently) latest csbdeep 0.3.0 release.
+This makes it currently only working on Python 3.6
 * ...